Foods for a cold or flu: Chinese Medicine style

 Apples are easily overlooked as a medicinal fruit.
 They are cooling by nature and thus gently cooking them adds warmth needed for a cold-type cold or flu.
 They are excellent for indigestion and digestion problems in general.
 They’re very good for cleansing the liver, moistening dryness and dry lungs.

 The pectin in apples helps remove excess cholesterol, toxic metals (mercury and lead) from the system and residues of radiation.
-Remember to grab an apple if you suffer from hypoglycemia, as they help rectify low blood sugar and mental depression that comes with it.
+Remember to grab an apple if you suffer from hypoglycaemia, as they help rectify low blood sugar and mental depression that comes with it.
+An apple a day .....

 Pears directly effect the lungs – which in Chinese Medicine are responsible for our immunity – and help to stop coughs.
 The sour properties of pears help eliminate excess mucous and the cooling natures eliminates heat.
 They are great with moistening dryness associated with heat, think: dry throat and croaky voice.